geefuoco/mastermind/README.md

 # mastermind
 An implementation of the mastermind board game.
-Playable on the console window.
+Created with Ruby.
+Playable on the console line.